onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

-In the examples below, <text> represents any alphanumeric string that must not contain any special characters and must not contain the word “base”.
+In the examples below, <text> represents any alphanumeric string that must not contain any special characters and must not contain the word "base".

-R-87485 A VNF’s Heat Orchestration Template’s file extension **MUST** be in the lower case format ‘.yaml’ or ‘.yml’.
+R-87485 A VNF's Heat Orchestration Template's file extension **MUST** be in the lower case format '.yaml' or '.yml'.

-R-56438 A VNF’s Heat Orchestration Template’s Nested YAML file extension **MUST** be in the lower case format ‘.yaml’ or ‘.yml’.
+R-56438 A VNF's Heat Orchestration Template's Nested YAML file extension **MUST** be in the lower case format '.yaml' or '.yml'.

-R-74304 A VNF’s Heat Orchestration Template’s Environment file extension **MUST** be in the lower case format ‘.env’.
+R-74304 A VNF's Heat Orchestration Template's Environment file extension **MUST** be in the lower case format '.env'.

 R-99646 A VNF's YAML files (i.e, Heat Orchestration Template files and Nested files) **MUST** have a unique name in the scope of the VNF.